akilby/drug_pricing/README.md

 ## Setup Instructions

 ### 1. Environment variables
-This project utilizes the python "dotenv" package to read secure information as environment variables.
-This secure information is not tracked on version control, so you must populate your own credentials.
-Follow the below instructions.
+This project utilizes the python "dotenv" package to read sensitive information as environment variables.
+This information is not tracked on version control, so you populate your own credentials by following the below instructions.

 A. Create a file named `.env` in the project root